aragon/hack/docs/getting-started.md

 ## Quick start

-To get up and running quickly, we’ll build our first DAO using some basic scaffolding -- remember a DAO is just a combination of Aragon Apps... [elaborate?]
+To get up and running quickly, we’ll build our first DAO using some basic scaffolding -- remember a DAO is just a combination of Aragon Apps... [elaborate]

 To create our DAO run: